A sandwich is a sandwich, but a Manwich is a meal!

-I gently stirred it in and my Ultimate Manwich filling was finished!
+I gently stirred in the cheese and my Ultimate Manwich filling was finished!

-I’m not kidding, I really did eat this at 10:30 a.m. for a late breakfast.
-I hadn’t eaten yet and believe me, this sandwich was pretty irresistible!
-I couldn’t finish it all but that’s because I had overloaded it with meat for photographic purposes.
-But I’m pretty sure that Jason would have eaten the entire thing if he were here!
+Yes, I really did eat this at 10:30 a.m. for a late breakfast.
+I hadn’t eaten yet and believe me, this sandwich was pretty irresistible.
+I couldn’t finish it all but that’s because I had overloaded it with meat for photographic purposes, but I’m pretty sure that Jason would have eaten the entire thing if he were here.

 So, that was Jason’s Ultimate Birthday Manwich.
 And guess what I have decided to call it?